Major differences between NoSQL and SQL Databases

 - Static or fixed or predefined schema is present in SQL databases.
 Whereas, a dynamic schema is present in NoSQL databases.

-- Table based data is displayed by the SQL databases.
-And hence they are known as table based databases.
+- Table-based data is displayed by the SQL databases.
+And hence they are known as table-based databases.
 Whereas, data is displayed as the collection of the key-value pair, documents, graph databases or wide column stores in NoSQL.

 - In terms of scalability, SQL databases are vertically scalable.
 Whereas, NoSQL databases are horizontally scalable.

 - The powerful Structured Query Language is used in SQL databases for the definition and manipulation of data.
-Whereas, in NoSQL, for the query of data, the collection of documents are used.
+Whereas, in NoSQL, for the query of data, the collection of documents is used.
 This type is also known as Unstructured Query Language.
 It varies from database to database.

 - For complex queries, SQL databases are best suited.
-Whereas for those complex queries, NoSQL databases are not so good because they are not as powerful as the SQL queries.
+Whereas for those complex queries, NoSQL databases are not so good because they are not as powerful as SQL queries.

-- Some examples of SQL databases are- Oracle, SQLite, PostgreSQL, and MS-SQL.
+- Some examples of SQL databases are- Oracle, SQLite, PostgreSQL, and MS SQL.
 Whereas, various examples of NoSQL databases are- MongoDB, BigTable, Redis, RavenDB, Cassandra, HBase, Neo4j, CouchDB, etc.

 Nowadays, NoSQL is becoming more popular these days in the database landscape.
 It has a lot of advantages which can be a real game-changer in the present enterprise arena.
 NoSQL is a relatively new technology as compared to MYSQL without any set of standards.
 But, after all the comparisons, the choice between NoSQL and MYSQL depends upon the complex business needs of an organization and the amount of data it consumes.